MicrosoftDocs/power-platform/power-virtual-agents/build-22/authoring-variables.md

 If you want to use system variables in a Power Fx formula, you must add `System.` before the name.
 For example, you'd need to use `System.User.DisplayName` instead of `User.DisplayName`.

-Some system variables are hidden from the variable context menu, and must be accessed with a [Power Fx formula](advanced-power-fx.md).
+Some system variables are hidden from the variable context menu and must be accessed with a [Power Fx formula](advanced-power-fx.md).

 <!-- best viewed without wordwrap -->
 | Name                                 | Type   | Hidden | Definition                                                      |